Posted August 26, 2018

 In the meantime, we need to look to ourselves.
 For all our justified anger and revulsion, we must not be uncritical of our own reactions.
 While we decry the Church’s fall from grace, we must not turn away from the genuine goodness that also exists in the Church, alongside the evil.
 If, in turning away from the institution, we also turn away from God, and from our personal love of Jesus, we must ask ourselves whether something culpable has happened inside us to cause us to make such a disproportionate move.
 Could it be that we never cared for goodness deeply enough to hang onto it at all costs?
 Could it be that we never really had a deep and genuine love for Jesus in the first place?
 Could it be, even, that people are turning away from the institution in order to claim respectability for evils of their own choosing?
 Can righteous anger at clerical abuse explain an overwhelming vote for abortion in a Catholic population without some mysterious third factor entering into the equation that has nothing to do with the abuse?
 That third factor scares me even more than the abuse.
-At least the violation of a child can only ever be called what it is: criminal abuse; but depriving an unborn child of life can now, by popular vote, be called exercising your ‘reproductive rights’.
-There is something of the devil in that, surely.
+At least the violation of a child can only ever be called what it is: criminal abuse; whereas taking the life of your unborn child can now, by popular vote, be called exercising your right to choose.

 We need to be honest with ourselves.
 There are cases where the real reason people say no to faith is not the defensible reason they want to claim, but some sinister, unacknowledged immorality on their part.
 It is shocking to hear St John say, elsewhere in his Gospel, that ‘people loved the darkness rather than the light, because their deeds were evil’.
 He is saying that people whose hearts are morally disordered shun the truth that otherwise they would be capable of embracing.
 While it would be absurd to suppose that everyone who lacks or relinquishes faith is morally disordered, it is certainly true that moral disorder does nothing for your ability to see the truth objectively.
 Sin blocks the mind once it has got hold of the will.
 We may persuade ourselves that our loss of faith is due to shocking behaviour on the part of people we trusted, or to some traumatic experience, or to our discovering that religion is at odds with scientific knowledge, or whatever, but in reality the real reason may be hidden in murky waters, and it is just possible that when we attribute our withdrawal from faith to some such factor, we are in reality looking for some means of rationalizing some fault within us – some sinful attachment, maybe, a refusal to come out of our comfort zone, the bandwagon effect, the itch for a new and specious freedom, or whatever.
 Underneath the surface reasons there may be reasons less capable of being dressed up as intellectual honesty.